moskk/rndc/README.md

-description concludes with a list of consumers. it consists of tags of some another nodes (except sources, that cant receive jobs) separated by commas. *passtype* and receiver list may be ommited, and then jobs will be suppressed after processing. script lines that begins from **#** are comments.
+description concludes with a list of consumers. it consists of tags of some another nodes (except sources, that cant receive jobs) separated by commas. *passtype* and receiver list may be ommited, and then jobs will be suppressed after processing.

+script lines that begins from **#** are comments.

+look at file *discover.script*, it is an example script.